Pelvic Floor Tone + Postural Alignment: Yes, They’re Connected!

 Did you know that how you stand affects the tone of your pelvic floor?

 But here’s a little taster for you: How to stand.
-Keep following my updates (up there in the pink cloud… put in your email address so you don’t miss out!) for how this is relevant to your pelvic floor… but for now.
+Keep following my updates (sign up to our newsletter in the footer) for how this is relevant to your pelvic floor… but for now.
 Just believe me when I say it does 😉

 That means, when you’re standing, your weight should be through your heels, not the balls of your feet.
 You should be able to lift your toes and your butt should curve out.
 I’ve said it before: don’t tuck your tailbone!
 That doesn’t mean you let your tummy hang out though!
 Draw belly button through to spine, but do it without moving your pelvis.